Matilda Amissah-Arthur: Second Lady of Ghana

+Writing

+She spends her time writing children's books and working with the bereaved: widows, widowers and their children, to help them find purpose through their pain.
+These include: In Times Like These, Fun with Colouring: Animals and their Babies, Writing Book – The Alphabet.

 Personal life

-She was married to former vice president of Ghana and former governor of the Bank of Ghana, Kwesi Amissah-Arthur and they were blessed with two children until he died on 29 June 2018 at the 37 Military Hospital.
+She was married to former vice president of Ghana and former governor of the Bank of Ghana, Kwesi Amissah-Arthur and they had two children.
+He died on 29 June 2018 at the 37 Military Hospital.